idealogyin/go-to-go/variables.md

 ./prog.go:4:12: syntax error: unexpected newline, expecting type
 ```

-It complains regarding type of var str is not defined, because Go could not infer type in absence of assignment, so it needs type to be declared explicitly when variable is not assigned any value
+It complains regarding type of var str is not defined, because Go could not infer type in absence of assignment, so it needs type to be declared explicitly when a variable is not assigned any value

-When variable is declared but not assigned, then go will by default assign zero value for that type.
+When a variable is declared but not assigned, then go will by default assign zero value for that type.
 So for string type zero value is bank string `''` , for type int its `0`

-Similarly Go allows one to declare multiple variable, multiple assignment at same time in one line, see line\#7
+Similarly Go allows one to declare multiple variables, multiple assignments at the same time in one line, see line\#7

 ```go
 var one, two int = 1, 2
 ```

-Here we declared variable `one` and `two`  as int and assigned 1 and 2 to them.
+Here we declared a variable `one` and `two`  as int and assigned 1 and 2 to them.
 On Line\#10, Go again auto infers type by value it is being assigned.
-But what about Line\#16?, one asks.
+But what about Line#16?, one asks.

 This `:=` is shorthand for variable declaration and assignment, this is equal to

 ```go
 var isHappy = true
 ```